Samonto-Karmaker/TumiNol-Backend/README.md

 - Get channel info
 - Toggle channel subscription
 - Get subscribers list and list of subscribed channels
-- Get individual posts and posts by owner
+- Get individual posts and posts by owner with pagination
-- Create, Update and Delete posts
+- Create, update, and delete posts
+- Video upload and streaming
+- Update thumbnail
+- Get individual, all and owner videos with sorting and pagination
+- Search, update, delete, and manage videos

 ### Planned Features
-- Video upload, streaming and management
 - Comment and like management
 - Playlist management